Find out the BIG difference between eating milled flaxseed vs whole flaxseed and which one is the most beneficial to your daily diet.

 The big difference between eating milled flaxseed vs whole flaxseed involves the digestion of the seeds.
 Flaxseed is a great source of fibre and whole flaxseeds pass right through your body without being digested, meaning your body will miss out on most of the great benefits that come from the seeds.
 When it comes to the digestion of milled flaxseed vs whole flaxseed, fibre plays a big role, and this is why milled flaxseeds are easier for your body to digest than whole flaxseeds.

-The role of fibre in flaxseed:
+What is the role of fibre in Flaxseed?

 There are two types of fibre – soluble and insoluble.
 Milled flaxseed provides your body with the benefits of both soluble and insoluble fibres and other micronutrients within the seed.
 Milled flaxseed can be more easily digested whereas the whole flaxseed can pass right through your body without being digested.
 When flaxseeds are cold milled, your body can look forward to enjoying the many benefits that are released thanks to the soluble fibre contained within the seed.
 These benefits include protein, omega 3 and magnesium.